Who is Cyprien Gaillard?

 Cyprien Gaillard is a French modern artist born in 1980 in the capital of France, Paris.
 Currently, he lives and works between New York and Berlin.
 His work oscillates between minimalism, romanticism, vandalism, and land art.

 Land art artist Robert Smithson created and advocated the concept of entropy.
 This concept, the idea of disorder, transformative power, and destructive forces of nature, profoundly influenced Gaillard.
 Therefore, his works often focus on the ruins of contemporary architecture that are on the verge of being taken over by nature.

 The Recovery of Discovery

 In 2011, Gaillard showed his prowess in arts, creating the Recovery of Discovery – an installation of a pyramid-like sculpture made of 72,000 beer bottles that he imported from Turkey.
-In this installation, Gaillard denounces the barbarous act of tourist colonialism.
-The Recovery of Discovery was meant to be interactive as well as self-destructive as viewers were invited to climb up the pyramid and drink the bears in them.
+In this installation, Gaillard denounces the barbaric act of tourist colonialism.
+Recovery of Discovery was meant to be interactive as well as self-destructive as viewers were invited to climb up the pyramid and drink the bears in them.

 The brand of beer used in this installation was Efes, which is very popular in Germany.
-Efes refers to Ephesus in Turkey, an ancient Greek city in modern-day Turkey, and famous for its Temple of Artemis, one of the wonders of the ancient world.
+Efes refers to Ephesus in Turkey, an ancient Greek city in modern-day Turkey, famous for its Temple of Artemis, one of the wonders of the ancient world.
 Gaillard was trying to evoke the famous Pergamon Altar, a section of a citadel of the eponymous ancient city before it was removed in the 1880s and taken to Berlin.

 Berliner Kunst-Werke showed this work in 2011.
-When one looks over the boxes of stairs, you cannot help but wonder the status of such sculptures across time.
+When one looks over the boxes of stairs, one cannot help but wonder the status of such sculptures across time.